LarrySnyder/stockpyl/README.md

 86.02533221942987
 ```

+Simulate the same system using the optimal base-stock levels:

 Optimize committed service times (CSTs) for a tree network under the guaranteed-service model (GSM)
 using Graves and Willems' (2000) dynamic programming algorithm: